-Many people ask us how many months throughout the year they’ll be able to use their Kansas-City area screened porch.
+Many people ask us how many months throughout the year they’ll be able to use their Kansas-City area screened-in porch.
 It would be difficult to provide precise information since every winter is different.
 We want to share some porch heating options along to provide more insight in answering this question.

 There are multiple options for controlling temperature in your screened porch and they each have different costs and levels of effectiveness